EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 STEREO-TYPICAL behavioural displays only occur when there are faults within the daily management programme.
 Whilst it is obviously preferable that all horses do have some degree of daily turnout, there are perhaps specific reasons why this cannot always be the case.
 So under a proper management programme the stabled horse can be kept stress-free and relaxed whilst also maintaining mental stimulation.

-OTHER factors must to be taken into consideration when keeping the stabled horse a happy horse; it is not just the case of taking care of the feeding and exercise programmes – matters such as stable construction and bedding material also play an important role.
-There is a vast array of bedding materials on the market these days so there is something to suit everyone.
-Obviously much depends on individual circumstances such as ease of muck disposal.
-And stables should be light and airy [good ventilation is important for lung health] but not draughty with good "viewing" from the stable door.
+HOWEVER there are factors that must to be taken into consideration when keeping the stabled horse a happy horse; it is not just the case of taking care of the feeding and exercise programmes – matters such as stable construction and bedding material also play an important role.
+There is a vast array of bedding materials on the market these days so there is something to suit everyone but obviously much depends on individual circumstances such as ease of muck disposal.
+Stables should be light and airy [good ventilation is important for lung health] but not draughty with good "viewing" from the stable door.
 If at all possible stables should have windows at the back too - and if these can be opened when the weaher permits you will have an even happier horse.

 THE aim of management is have a horse that is relaxed and content in his surroundings and in the peak of health.
 So a horse that is found laying down during the day is a sure sign that he is indeed a happy horse; many will not feel at ease enough to do this until after dark, just as some will not eat until the yard has stopped for the day.
 However course it is important to be familiar with the characteristics and behaviour of each horse so that it can be readily ascertained whether it is laying down because in fact all is not well.

 REMEMBER too, that just because a horse is turned out, it does not necessarily equate to him being the epitome of contentment; stress factors can also comeinto play such as lack of companionship, bullying by others, inadequate grazing, lack of shelter, etc